iamparmjeetmishra/TS/readme.md

 ###### // Two Types
 1) Using the square bracket notation [] to indicate an array of a specific type
 2) Using the generic Array<type> notation to indicate an array of a specific type

+### 10 Multi Dimensional Array
+It is an array that contains other arrays as its elements.
+It can be defined using the same notation as one dimensional arrays, but with nested square brackets